 Clubs & Organizations

-The political science club provides a venue for the discussion of political and governmental issues that enrich the academic programs of political science majors and minors.
-It provides an opportunity for students to discuss controversial issues, explore current events, and to acquire a broader perspective on government and politics in the locale, the stated, the country, and the world.
-What is accomplished in the setting of the Political Science club is indicative of its members and designated leaders.
+The Political Science Club provides a venue for the discussion of political and governmental issues that enrich the academic programs of political science majors and minors as well as those of other students.
+The club provides an opportunity for students to discuss controversial issues, explore current events, participate in field trips, and acquire diverse perspectives on government and politics in local, state, national, and global arenas.

-Pi Sigma Alpha, the National Political Science Honor Society, is the only honor society for college and university students of government in the United States.
-The Nu Delta Chapter of the University of Alabama in Huntsville was established in 1982.
-Pi Sigma Alphs was initiated at the University of Texas in 1920 for the purpose of bringing students and faculty together to generate a better understanding of politics and government.
-Pi Sigma Alpha affords a variety of opportunities beyond a mere venue for discussion, as there are numerous awards and honors distributed each year.
+Pi Sigma Alpha, the National Political Science Honor Society, is the only honor society for college and university students of government and politics in the United States.
+The Nu Delta Chapter at the University of Alabama in Huntsville was established in 1982.
+The UAH chapter affords an opportunity to recognize those students who have achieved a high level of academic success in their Political Science courses.
+Academic awards and honors are distributed each year to deserving students.